warmfusion/warmfusion.github.io/projects.md

 - Current plan to use MSP430s combined with some nrf2401 transceivers
 - Likely use a Raspberry Pi as central controller as the additional power would allow for easier management of the light cluster

+### EL Tape

+Using some EL Wire Tape create a set of 7 segment display components and use them to create a large scale digital wall mounted clock.

+Similar to the GPS clock described below, but by using el wire theres far less hassle with heat and light disipation and should result in a much thinner display.

+Possible complications with power as EL Wire requires a more complex high voltage AC based supply, but this should be resolvable.

+### EL Nixie Tube

+Using EL wire create a Nixie Tube which doesn't need *quite* as much complicated setup.
+Maybe.

 ### Wheres Toby